The skeletal system quizzes

 - They provide a storage site for inorganic salts (e.g. calcium and phosphate)

 - They create a system of levers which can be used to create motion in the body

 Each of the following sections contain quizzes on different areas of the skeletal system.
 If you work through them regularly, you'll soon be able to remember the names and locations of every bone in the body!
 Choose from the following body areas or quizzes:

-- Bone anatomy : The internal structure of a bone
+Bone anatomy - the structure of a bone :

 In this section we've added a few alternative study aids to help you along.